LIBREhub/LIBREhub.github.io/_posts/2023-07-30-laserillum-ws.md

 We look forward to seeing you and embarking on this exciting journey together of open-source technologies!

 -->

+Visit our <a href="https://www.flickr.com/photos/197037882@N02/albums">gallery (Flickr)</a> to see the pictures from this workshop. **NOTE:** If you share them on social media, please, use #LIBREhub on the description or tag us on your posts.

 ### Assembly instructions